Answer to this week's quiz:

 How do nonprofits and charities engage constituents today?

-Your constituents, whether they be major donors, staff, volunteers, board members or collaborators, make up the essence of your nonprofit’s financial and human resource sustainability.
+Your constituents, whether they be major donors, staff, volunteers, board members, service recipients or collaborators, make up the essence of your nonprofit’s financial and human resource sustainability.
 Since 2000, nonprofits have relied heavily on email to connect and communicate with constituents.
-Newer digital communication methods have since been added including social media and electronic surveys.
-Nonprofits use these different avenues to send out information such as newsletters, impact reports, success stories, annual reports, event notices, and even meeting minutes and budgetary information.
-The problem remains: constituents are not getting the information they need to stay interested the nonprofit.
+Newer digital communication methods have since been added, including social media and electronic surveys.
+Nonprofits use these different avenues to send out information such as newsletters, impact reports, success stories, annual reports, event notices, resources, and even meeting minutes and budgetary information.
+The problem remains: constituents are not getting the information they need to stay interested in your nonprofit.

-Eight reasons that relying on current engagement strategies are risky
+8 reasons your current engagement strategies are risky

 - Social media channels are another common way to reach and engage constituents, but social media presents its own unique challenge: degrading trust.
 According to the 2018 Edelman Trust Barometer, people’s confidence in social media has steeply declined.
 Serious concerns that these platforms are insufficiently regulated have grown.
-For example, just under a quarter of the British population do not trust social media to stop illegal or unethical behaviors from taking place on their platforms, including so-called secure sites such as Facebook Workgroups, private LinkedIn Groups, and Twitter private discussions.
+For example, just under one-quarter of the individuals surveyed do not trust social media to stop illegal or unethical behaviors from taking place on their platforms, including so-called secure sites such as Facebook Workgroups, private LinkedIn Groups, and Twitter private discussions.

-- Recent email-related restrictions adopted by Google and other email providers could mean that most of your emailed communications end up categorized as spam, never to be seen.
-New requirements for recipients to opt-in rather than opt-out on emails will create additional inbox barriers for your nonprofit’s email messages.
+- Recent email-related restrictions adopted by Google and other email providers could mean that most of your emailed communications end up categorized as spam, never to be seen by your intended audience.
+New requirements for recipients to opt-in, rather than opt-out, on email lists will create additional inbox barriers for your nonprofit’s email messages.
 Google's email service is also adding the option to allow messages to become inaccessible after a set “time-out” period in response to tougher data privacy laws.

 - Both GDPR and voluntary email restrictions reflect the trend toward protecting email recipients and their privacy.